TritonDataCenter/containerpilot/documentation/14-lifecycle/README.md

 ### `preStop`

 The executable (and its arguments) that will be called immediately **before** ContainerPilot stops the shimmed application.
 This happens when [ContainerPilot receives a `SIGTERM` signal](/containerpilot/docs/signals), such as from Docker during a `docker stop...`.
 This field is optional.
-ContainerPilot will wait until this program exits before terminating the shimmed application.
+ContainerPilot will wait until the `preStop` handler exits before terminating the shimmed application.
+Note that the Docker Engine or Triton will send a `SIGKILL` after the timeout on `docker stop` expires, so you'll want to configure that timeout to allow enough time for your `preStop` to expire.
 [Read more](/containerpilot/docs/start-stop).

 ### `postStop`